 My goal was moonrise over the Space Needle … a moonrise scheduled for 11pm.
-As luck would have it, the promontory I chose was also the destination of the Quirky Hat Photography Club.
-I counted one Panama hat, one pork pie, one beret and at least two fedoras.
-Being the only female — a hat-less female, no less — I was but a fly on the wall.
-I did, however, learn a few things about the 16-35mm (f2.8) that I’d rather not repeat in mixed company.
+As luck would have it, the promontory I chose was also the destination of the quirky hat club.
+I counted one Panama hat, one pork pie, one beret and at least two fedoras among the tripods.
+I was the only female — a hat-less female, no less.

-In the midst of lens fever, a young couple arrived at the park bench and promptly unwrapped pallets of cellophane.
+In the midst of this lens fever, a young couple arrived at the park bench and promptly unwrapped pallets of cellophane.
 They had four packages of Chinese lanterns, or sky lanterns as they’re commonly called (see pic of major lantern release).
-That means I had four chances to get exposure right on a flying lantern — or they had four chances of setting the whole place aflame (depending on how you look at it).
-By the fourth lantern, I stopped thinking about exposure and had Seattle Fire on the quick dial.

-It’s a sight to watch a sky lantern take flight, propelled by the might of just one match.
-I can’t deny the serenity of that moment, which was obviously sentimental for this young couple.
+A sky lantern took flight, propelled by the might of just one match.
 A few other people raced over and serenaded the release, a capella, as the lanterns rose on warm currents.
 Marked with black Sharpie wishes, the orange tops drifted off over Elliott Bay then disappeared above the bluffs of West Seattle before losing their flame … granting the hopes and dreams scribbled on rice paper just minutes before.